steven-reed1/TerraForm-Class-2022/2-4-22/README.md

-## Example: Basic Windows Virtual Machine

-This example provisions a basic Windows Virtual Machine
+## Example: Exmaple of how to create a terraform Resource Group